 Migrating to Kubernetes?

 Kubernetes is the best container orchestration technology out there in the cloud native market but the learning curve for adopting Kubernetes is still a challenge for the organizations looking to migrate to Kubernetes.
-There are a many Kubernetes specific tools out there in marketplace like ArgoCD, Flux for deployments, Prometheus and Grafana for monitoring, Argo workflows for creating parallel jobs etc. Kubernetes space has so many options but they need to be configured separately, which again has it's own complexities.
+There are many Kubernetes-specific tools out there in the marketplace like ArgoCD, Flux for deployments, Prometheus and Grafana for monitoring, Argo workflows for creating parallel jobs, etc. Kubernetes space has so many options but they need to be configured separately, which again has its own complexities.